-What I got was a variety of ski slopes spread out across the mountains, so it never felt like a small resort in an unspoilt environment, breathtaking views of not only the Brenta Dolomites but also surrounding Italian Alps.
-Not to mention some great Italian food and a relaxed ski atmosphere that made you feel very welcome.
+What I got was a variety of ski slopes spread out across the mountains, so it never felt like a small resort.
+Also an unspoilt environment, breathtaking views of not only the Brenta Dolomites but also surrounding Italian Alps.
+Not to mention some great Italian food and a relaxed ski atmosphere that made me feel very welcome.

-It is a prime destination to ski in Italian Alps and due to the value for money a popular place for affordable skiing and snowboarding
+It is a prime destination to ski in the Italian Alps and due to the value for money a popular place for affordable skiing and snowboarding.

 About Monte Bondone Ski Resort